sainRaghuveer/propeye_technologies_puppeteer/backend/README.md

 ```
 - So you have to pass your query inside this function
 - Remaining work will do function
+- This is for particular indeed job listing website

 ## When call this function it will run something like that